- Academic Results 2019

 Why study Drama and Theatre?

 This course will suit those students with an arts leaning.
 They should have the desire to study the development of theatre and its practitioners as well as wanting to produce their own performances.
 It is also an enjoyable, academic option providing breadth to Sixth Form studies.
-Theatre studies students would be well equipped to follow degree courses in drama, performing arts, English, journalism/media studies, stage-management and arts management.
+Drama and Theatre students would be well equipped to follow degree courses in drama, performing arts, English, journalism/media studies, stage-management and arts management.

 In addition to fostering creative and critical skills, Drama and Theatre also increases confidence and leadership skills, along with training in team work.
 Recent A level students have gone on to do subjects ranging from Drama to Medicine and Law.

-Theatre Studies trains students to develop:
+Drama and Theatre trains students to develop:

 - Competence in applied practical skills both as an individual and within a group